 Q. Can any person or organization have a private screening of Girl Rising?

 Yes!
 Please note that screenings in one’s home do not require a screening license.
-You may purchase the DVD, Blu-Ray or digital download or view/rent the film on Netflix (in some regions), iTunes and Amazon.
+Girl Rising: The Fifth Anniversary Edition is currently available for streaming and download here.
+You may pre-order the DVD here.
+Purchase the original Girl Rising film on DVD, Blu-Ray or digital download or view/rent the film on Netflix (in some regions), iTunes and Amazon.

 Q. When do I need a screening license to share Girl Rising?

 A screening license is required for all screenings organized outside of one’s home - this is true whether or not you charge for tickets, or are a for-profit, non-profit organization or school.
 Even if your event is invitation only, a license is still required if the event is hosted in a public place.
 However, license fees vary by location and type of organization.